mremolt/ballmer-peak-react/README.md

 Study the API on https://jsonplaceholder.typicode.com/ and add the described feature to the page.
 Some basic styling is required (no "JSON.stringify"), but it does not have to look pretty. ;)

+Bonus: Also add unit tests for the new feature.

 ### Testing task

 The `User` and `UserDetail` component are both missing tests.
 Add sensible tests to at least one of the components.

 Also one test in `UserListItem` currently breaks.
-Please fit it and also remove th underlying problem why the bug appeared.
+Please fix the test and also remove the underlying problem why the bug appeared.

 ### Bug hunt

 1. On http://localhost:3000/users an error message is displayed in the console regarding a "key" prop.
 Please remove that message.
+2. The User Email is currently not displayed in the list of Users.
+Please fix the `UserListItem` Component and also remove the underlying problem why the bug appeared.
-2. In src/users/Users.tsx there currently is a workaround (the if-statement).
+3. In src/users/Users.tsx there currently is a workaround (the if-statement).
 If that is removed, the API request is repeated indefinitely.
 Please remove the workaround and replace it with a "best practices" solution.